12 reasons you should read Terry Pratchett's Discworld series

 Many comic writers can match Pratchett in terms of situational humour, but he has few equals when it comes to the bon mot.
 Each Discworld book contains at least two passages of such world-weary wit and wisdom that you will at least want to underline them and at most consider putting them in a t-shirt.

-But don’t just take my word for it: read this
+But don’t just take our word for it: read this

 12. And finally, he keeps boys reading for pleasure through the dark, lonely days of adolescence